McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 ## Tool: Harvester.py

 Using Python 3.5, content from Scholars GeoPortal in XML file format is parsed and selected data fields are written to an output CSV file.
-These fields currently include for each item in the GeoPortal, its identifier, title, producer, abstract, range of years of available publications, GeoPortal permalink, and a link to the item's thumbnail image.
+These fields currently include for each item in the GeoPortal, its identifier, title, producer, abstract, range of years of available publications, GeoPortal permalink, a link to the item's thumbnail image, available formats, and users with view permission to each item.

 ## Resource: Harvested.csv